 We can ask: why has the Nigerian government decided to pursue what some observers consider a flawed social protection trajectory and a programme design – targeting the poor – that has been proven to be unpopular across the world, since it excludes the majority of the population (Kidd, 2015)?
 In many developing countries, social protection programmes are being introduced as inclusive schemes for citizens rather than targeting the poor (which is an impossible task, anyway).
 Does the non-inclusive programme design demonstrate that the government does not fully appreciate the principle that investment in social protection is an essential component of a successful market economy and a right for all citizens?

-In conclusion, while superficially, the social protection programme, as pledged by the current administration, appears to be a popular agenda with the Nigerian masses although, when the majority realise that they are excluded, this may not last.
+In conclusion, while superficially, Nigeria’s social protection programme, as pledged by the current administration, appears to be a popular agenda with the Nigerian masses although, when the majority realise that they are excluded, this may not last.
 Nonetheless, given this current political leverage, there is a chance of continuity and possible programme expansion by subsequent administrations, as long as more popular and inclusive designs are adopted.
 There is a growing space for research to capture shortcomings and proffer solutions.
 The place to begin is to analyse the current system and propose an alternative vision of social protection for the Nigerian government.
-This will be the subject of a future post.